awils18/duger/README.md

 Small project to enhance Android and design skills.
-Lassie for Lyft?
+Lyft for Lassie?
 Uber for Puppers?